ronanquillevere/ronanquillevere.github.io/_posts/2015-06-18-redline-rpm-generation.markdown

 builder.addDependencyMore("wget", "0");
 {% endhighlight %}

-Then you can add some pre-install script or post-install script and files too.
+You can also add some pre-install script or post-install script and files too.

 {% highlight java %}
 builder.setPostInstallScript(xxx);